eskimosnow/GWYFThirdPersonMod/gwyfmod1/README.md

 ## GWYF Third Person Mod

-Adds a third-person camera to Gamble With Your Friends so you can play more and puke less!
+Changes camera from first person to third person in Gamble With Your Friends so you can play more and puke less!

 ## Features: